hynek/structlog/.github/CONTRIBUTING.rst

 .. code-block:: bash

-   precommit install
+   $ pre-commit install

-Now you should be able to run
+You can also run them anytime using:

 .. code-block:: bash

-   pre-commit run --all-files
+   $ pre-commit run --all-files

 ****